whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Izzy was suddenly stricken with terror the like of which he had never known.
 He could scarcely breathe, his heart was thudding, and his mind was blotted out with black thoughts of death.
 Unreasoning, horrified, he tried to crouch away, and through sheer luck his cringing movement took him just out of the path of the blade’s thrust.

 A motorcycle tank is made of sturdy sheet metal, but it’s no match for the bodily strength of a Black Rider and the hardened steel of the blades they use.
 The keen point punched into the tank and the tip stabbed a little bit out through the other side.
 Izzy kept scrambling back.
+There was a sudden smell of gasoline.
 The dead howling fear still dominated his mind, and a thundering roar seemed to fill his ears.
 The Black Rider held the hilt and yanked, but the sword remained trapped, wedged between the sheared edges of metal.
 He placed a boot on the tank, grasped the hilt with both hands, and gave an angry heave.
 With a tortured shrill squeal, the blade tore out of the tank.
 Suddenly overbalanced, the Rider fell on his ass, hissing in anger.
 The bike tipped and fell on his right boot with a crash—

 And the _snap_ of broken bone.